hamzamu/equineistcom-sv/src/content/posts/25-oct-20-your-hose-is-not-pet.md

 I’ve seen it too many times: trainers who take advantage of busy owners, using their horses without permission, riding them for their own gain.
 I’ve heard fake experts peddle heavy, outdated tack as “traditional,” charging hundreds for gear that harms both horse and rider.
-I’ve watched innocent buyers fall for lies—horses sold with hidden injuries, marketed as “perfect” while being pushed past their limits.
+I’ve watched innocent buyers fall for lies, horses sold with hidden injuries, marketed as “perfect” while being pushed past their limits.